 The Coordinator and staff team will be leading on your selection workshop, initial training and additional training provision (behaviour management, routes into education etc) throughout your placement, as well as any issues with your school placements.
 The staff team will be in touch with you during your placement to get mid-year and end of year feedback, which is required from all volunteers.

 Schools Plus is committed to being an inclusive programme, and encourages all students to get involved.
 We can make reasonable adjustments to application processes, selection workshops, training sessions, your volunteering placement, and other activities on a case-by-case basis.
-We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including if you want to disclose a disability or special educational needs, please do get in touch with Sophie at email@example.com and let us know how we can make the activity more accessible.
+We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including if you want to disclose a disability or special educational needs, please do get in touch with Catherine at email@example.com and let us know how we can make the activity more accessible.

 We reimburse all Southampton Hub volunteers' travel expenses, including bus and car travel, throughout the project.